 Once you have completed all the requirements of this program, you can request to receive a certificate.
-Program graduates may only need to complete a handful of extra courses to obtain another operations management certificate since this program shares a number of its course requirements with Hotel, Kitchen, Special Events and Tourism.
+Program graduates may only need to complete a handful of extra courses to obtain another operations management certificate since this program shares a number of its course requirements with Hotel, Kitchen and Special Events.
 Program graduates are also encouraged to pursue bridging into an appropriate full-time hospitality program.

 Core Courses (Five)

 Completion order is only limited by course prerequisites.
 All of the following:

 - HOST 1017 Food, Beverage and Labour Cost ControlOnline Option

 - HOST 9031 How to Start a RestaurantOnline Option

 - HRM 2016 Human Resources for HospitalityOnline Option

 - HOSF 1300 Introduction to Service and Menu DevelopmentOnline Option